seema83/datasets/README.md

 # datasets
-Here I will keep my datasets for people to use if tehy need to.
+Here I will keep my datasets for people to use if they need to.